 Practice as a health professional in New Zealand is governed by legislation and a number of ‘Responsible Authorities’ (such as the NZ Psychologist Board, Physiotherapy Board and the Nursing Council who register practitioners).
 Overseas qualified health professionals who wish to practise in New Zealand should communicate directly with the relevant Responsible Authority.
 Qualifications recognised for professional registration at AUT are undergraduate; study at postgraduate level is not considered equivalent recognition for NZ Board certification.

 You can also choose to complete this programme without a specialisation and choose from a wide range of health sciences courses.

 If you're specifically interested in occupational health, you can also choose to take some courses that focus on this area.

 To complete this programme without a specialisation, complete 60 points from courses in the Postgraduate Health Science table of courses with approval of the programme leader.

-This pathway is designed to equip practitioners for advanced practice in the field of occupational health.
+This pathway is designed to equip practitioners for advanced practice in the field of human factors and ergonomics.